 Shortly after art school, they moved to London’s East End, then a bustling immigrant and working-class neighborhood, which has served as their home and studio for almost 50 years.
 Their changing neighborhood, which has become a gentrified creative center, has significantly influenced their work.
 The artists often appear in their work as witnesses to life unfolding in the sociopolitical and urban conditions of this area.
 Through imagery specific to London and the East End in particular, Gilbert & George create an ongoing portrait of the city that includes street signs, ginkgo trees, graffiti, postering, and gum-stained sidewalks.

-Gilbert & George have received honorary Doctorates of Art from Plymouth University, United Kingdom (2013); Open University, Buckinghamshire, United Kingdom (2012); University of East London (2010); and London Metropolitan University (2008).
-They have received numerous awards, including the South Bank Award, London, and The Lorenzo il Magnifico Award, Florence, in 2007; the Special International Award, Los Angeles, in 1989, and most notably, the Turner Prize, United Kingdom, in 1986.
+Gilbert & George have received honorary Doctorates of Art from Plymouth University, United Kingdom (2013); Open University, Buckinghamshire, United Kingdom (2012); University of East London, London, United Kingdom (2010); and London Metropolitan University, London, United Kingdom (2008).
+They have received numerous awards, including the South Bank Award and The Lorenzo il Magnifico Award in 2007; the Special International Award, Los Angeles, in 1989; and most notably, the Turner Prize in 1986.